 - Growing up in an unsafe or hostile community

 Depersonalization / derealization disorder is challenging to cope with on a daily basis.
 A critical part to feeling better is making sure to get the therapeutic treatment needed to minimize symptoms.

 People who suffer from DDD should seek individual therapy to address episodes.
 This will help to reduce the intensity of symptoms.

-Research supports that cognitive behavioral therapy (CBT) is especially effective in reducing symptoms.
+Research supports supports that cognitive behavioral therapy (CBT) is especially effective in reducing symptoms of DDD.
 CBT helps to identify triggers for episodes.
 It also teaches stress management skills to prevent recurring episodes.